Mohamd-Abdelkreem/Entity-Relationship-Diagram-ERD-Practice/README.md

 1. Read a **Problem** section.
 2. Try to solve it on your own by identifying entities, attributes, and relationships.
-3. Draw your own ERD diagram.
+3. Draw your own ERD diagram and Schema (Mapping).
 4. Scroll down to the matching **Solution** section to compare with the provided answer.

 ---